amarawi/heat-templates/README.md

 So consult relevant templates.

 ###How to use them
-[Barebone](Barebone.yaml) is used to provide very essiential parts of a normal Heat template.
+[Barebone](Barebone.yaml) is used to provide very essential parts of a normal Heat template.

 With above skeleton, adding diffent parts to a template:
 * manage services: [Fedora](Fedora_Barebone.yaml) or [CentOS](CentOS_Barebone.yaml)